Kooperlol/milton_relay/README.md

 ### ⬇️ Installation

 Clone the repository and compile the code in an emulator such as Android Studio, XCode, or Visual Studio Code.
+* Go to Firebase and create an account.
+After that, create a project that supports IOS and/or Android and follow the given steps.
+* Add the following modules to the project: Authentication, Firestore, and Storage.
+* In Authentication, create a user with the email "admin@school.domain.com" and make a secure password.
+* In Firestore Database, create a users, posts, issues, and events collection.
+* In Storage, create an avatars, events, issues, and posts folder.
+* Then, launch the application and sign in as an adminstrator.
+* Navigate to the users tab and at the top click the add user button.
+From there, add all of the students, teachers, and parents to the application.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### 📑 Instructions

+Coming Soon!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>